Nicolas Hayek: Hayek Engineering

 Hayek founded Hayek Engineering, a management consulting firm, in Zürich in 1963.
-He advised successful turnarounds at several of Europe's largest companies.
-One of his management credos was: "The rarest resources are entrepreneurial types in top management."
-Hayek Engineering had more than 300 clients in 30 countries by 1979.

 Swatch Group

 In the early 1980s a group of Swiss banks asked Hayek to oversee the liquidation of ASUAG and SSIH, two Swiss watch-making firms that were in turmoil due to competition from Japan.
 Hayek believed the Swiss watch manufacturing industry could be competitive and that restructuring operations and repositioning brands would help ASUAG/SSIH recover.

 Hayek identified problems in products, policies, distribution, and leadership.
 "ASUAG for example owned more than 100 separate companies – some big, some small, some modern, some backward.
 Most of these companies did their own marketing, R&D and assembly.
 It was crazy."

 He invested in automation and standardised parts and tooling.
 This produced economies of scale, improved quality, and allowed production to be centralized.

 The restructuring of the companies coincided with the invention of the Swatch watch.
 Its colorful appearance and marketing helped Switzerland regain a large share of the lower end of the watch market from Japanese makers.
 The design used almost half the number of parts of a traditional wristwatch to reduce cost without compromising on quality.

 After the reorganisation ASUAG and SSIH merged, initially becoming the Société Suisse de Microélectronique et d'Horlogerie.
-Hayek and Swiss investors bought a majority shareholding in the new group in 1985.
-Hayek became chairman and chief executive officer in 1986.
-His business strategies helped the Swiss watch industry regain its market leading position.

-Hayek is also credited with a fundamental role in the creation of the Smart Car with Mercedes-Benz.
-The name "Smart" was derived by adding the first letters of Swatch and Mercedes to the word "art".

 Hayek's son Nick Jr. became the CEO of the Swatch Group in 2003.
-Nicholas Hayek remained Chair Swatch Group's board until his death.
 His daughter Nayla succeeded him as chairperson.